topo-gps/ios-manual/en/main/dashboard.rst

 With the dashboard you can operate Topo GPS.
 On the dashboard information about the speed, time and distance is displayed.

-The dashboard consists out of three panels: the :ref:`subsec-ps`, a :ref:`panel <subsec-paneel>` with counters and the :ref:`route button <subsec-routeknop>`.
-These panels are discussed in more detail below.
+The dashboard consists out of three items: the :ref:`position marker icon <ss-ps>`, a :ref:`panel <ss-panel>` with counters and the :ref:`route button <ss-route-button>`.
+These items are discussed in more detail below.

-.. _subsec-ps:
+.. _ss-ps:

 Position marker icon
 --------------------
-By pressing the position marker icon in the bottom left you can :ref:`center <subsec-centreren>` and :ref:`rotate <subsec-roteren>` the map.
+By tapping the position marker icon in the left of the dashboard you can :ref:`center <ss-map-center>` and :ref:`rotate <ss-map-rotate>` the map.

-If you press long on the position marker icon, the :ref:`location information screen <ss-pm_pi>` will appear.
+If you press long on the position marker icon, the :ref:`current location screen <ss-pm_pi>` will appear.
 In this screen you can find the coordinates of your current location among other things.

-.. _subsec-route-button:
+.. _ss-route-button:

 Route button
 -------------
-By pressing the route button on the right of the dashboard (arrowed icon) you can :ref:`add routes to the map <ss-route-load>`.
+By pressing the route button on the right of the dashboard (arrowed icon) you the :ref:`routes screen <sec-routes>` will appear.
+In this screen you can do everything with routes, like loading routes, planning routes, generating routes, recording routes and importing routes.

-If you press long on the route button you will enter a screen in which you can import routes.

-.. _subsec-paneel:
+.. _ss-panel:

 Panels
 -------